 The National Water Resources Strategy (NWRS), required under the National Water Act, is also currently under revision with the third iteration of this strategy due for gazetting in 2018.
-There is a possibility under consideration in the revision of the legislation that a future strategy will #1: The values of the Constitution include those of human dignity, the achievement of equality and the advancement of human rights and freedoms.
+There is a possibility under consideration in the revision of the legislation that a future strategy will include water resources, water services and sanitation into an integrated National Water and Sanitation Resources and Services Strategy.